Thomas-Mildner/helm-odoo/README.md

 > [!IMPORTANT]
 > This helm chart is designed for @IMIO specific needs and is not intended to resolve all use cases.
 But we are open to contributions and suggestions to improve this helm chart.
-> This helm chart runs an Odoo in version 16.0, it may not work with other versions.
+> This Helm chart runs Odoo version 16.0 and has also been tested with later versions.
+It may not work with earlier versions.

 ## Prerequisites

+> [!NOTE]
+> For production environments, it is recommended to use [CloudNativePG](https://github.com/cloudnative-pg/cloudnative-pg) for PostgreSQL.
+The bundled chart is primarily intended for testing and development purposes.
+Be also aware of the upcoming changes to the bitnami catalog described in this [issue](https://github.com/bitnami/containers/issues/83267).

 - Kubernetes cluster 1.18+
 - Helm 3.8.0+